DragonKnightOfBreeze/Breeze-Framework/README_en.md

 Provide extensions for functional programming.

+## breeze-generator

+Provide a generator api。

+* `RandomGenerator`: To generate random value by specific type and parameters.
+* `DefaultGenerator`: To generate default value by specific type and parameters.
+* `ContextGenerator`: To generate expected value by the context and specific logic.
+* `ScriptingGenerator`: To generate expected value by specific script content.

 ## breeze-http

 Provide a concise and intuitive http api, based on the Java native http api, used to send http requests.